aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 This module has a few difficulty levels:

-* Figure it Out mode :metal: = You'll be given high level directions and you need to figure out the details.
+* :metal: Figure It Out mode = You'll be given high level directions and you need to figure out the details.
-* Hold My Hand mode :white_check_mark: = You'll be given detailed directions with little to figure out.
+* :white_check_mark: Hold My Hand mode = You'll be given detailed directions with little to figure out.
-* Do it For Me mode :see_no_evil: = Just run some commands to get the work done.
+* :see_no_evil: Do It for Me mode = Just run some commands to get the work done.

 _Time Committment Expections: This workshop was created to be completed in approximately 2 hours.
 In "Do it For Me" mode :see_no_evil:, the workshop can be completed in roughly 30-45 minutes based on AWS experience._